IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 * Time Line - Develop your timeline to include your latest developments.
 Do another iteration.
 If the previous version was super rough, make this one more pleasing visually.

+* Identify 4-6 prominent people in your world, whether prominent in power, struggle, grief, success or strife. *These are not specific individuals* (ie, The President/Ruler, Bob Smith, etc).
+Rather a collection of people.
+Perhaps they hold a role; Perhaps they are found in a certain predicament, or group.
+These 4-6 are not from the same group, but different groups.

 #### Semester Week 5 | Week 4: Future Project: Dive Deeper